You needed relocation for Amsterdam Job

-In the event that your work requires you to relocate to the Netherlands, your employer will most often apply for the required permit on your behalf with the Immigration and Naturalisation Service (IND – http://www.ind.nl).
+In the event that you needed relocation for Amsterdam job, your employer will most often apply for the required permit on your behalf with the Immigration and Naturalisation Service (IND).
 To qualify for a work permit, the employer must prove that no one else is available for the Netherlands’ position or the EU.
 Normally the spouse and children of a person eligible for a work permit will also qualify for work permits.

 An MVV (authorisation for temporary residence) is still required as well as a work permit.
 In addition, you will be required to register with the local municipal authority (gemeente) in order to receive a burgerservicenummer (BSN – or social security number), which is required to open bank accounts, qualify for social security, and register for health insurance.